bbc/gel/src/components/search.md

 * A logo is included for branding purposes.
 * The input label reads _"Search BBC [site name]"_ (a non-visual equivalent of the logo).
 * The close button is omitted, since local search is a permanent fixture placed under the masthead.
+* A `placeholder` may be included, but not as a replacement for the `<label>` which must remain intact.
+As [GEL's local search documentation](https://www.bbc.co.uk/gel/guidelines/local-search) recommends, the placeholder should contain search suggestions, for example _"enter a town, city, or postcode"_

 See the [local search reference implementation](../demos/local-search).